Fixed Income Macro Outlook

 - Global Divergence in Monetary Policies: While the Fed is contemplating tighter monetary policy, most of the world’s other central banks in developed economies are still considering or implementing additional monetary easing.

-- Low Inflation: As in the U.S., inflation is unlikely to be a near-term threat.
+- Low Inflation: As in the U.S., inflation is not a near-term threat.
 However, the amount of monetary and fiscal stimulation that has been prescribed could create longer-term inflationary pressures.

 What Our Fixed Income Experts Are Saying